 a terminally ill, mentally capable adult with a prognosis of six months or less to live the option to request, obtain and take medication — should they choose — to die peacefully in their sleep if their suffering becomes unbearable.

 The bill is modeled after the Oregon Death with Dignity Act, which has been in practice for more than 20 years without a single instance of abuse or coercion.

-Terminally ill with a prognosis of 6 months or less to live
+- Terminally ill with a prognosis of six (6) months or less to live

-Individuals are not eligible for medical aid in dying because of age or disability.
+Individuals are not eligible for medical aid in dying solely because of age or disability.

-The attending physician must inform the requesting individual about all of their end-of-life care options, including comfort care, hospice and palliative care.
+- The attending physician must inform the requesting individual about all of their end-of-life care options, including hospice and palliative care.